olgupila/STORM-AI-devkit-2025/docs/dataset.md

 SADSAW consists of a public challenge dataset and a private evaluation dataset.
 The public challenge dataset contains astrometric data and space weather data.

 ### Astrometric Data
 The astrometric data contains the measured atmospheric density along the trajectories of multiple satellites, each of the satellites operating with different mission objectives and equipped with different propulsion capabilities.
-The data is provided at a minimum hourly temporal resolution, and consists of the orbital elements, geographic positions, and atmospheric density measures of satellites.
+The data is provided at a minimum 1-hour temporal resolution, and consists of the orbital elements, geographic positions, and atmospheric density measures of satellites.
 The figure below shows a snapshot of example challenge data for a single satellite.

 TODO: Replace image
 ![alt text](example_data.png)